omgnetwork/elixir-omg/docs/exit_validation.md

 ## In-flight exits

-With MoreVP, we need to handle another type of exit game, which is the in-flight exit game, as specced out [here](morevp.md).
+With MoreVP, we need to handle another type of exit game, which is the in-flight exit game, as specced out [here](docs/morevp.md).

 In terms of handling within the Watcher, similar principles will apply:
   - we gather and keep in `OMG.Watcher.ExitProcessor`'s persistent state the current state of in-flight txs and exits
   - we periodically check the validity of this state, emitting events and allowing for actions as necessary
-  - we touch `OMG.API.State` only when the in-flight exit finalizes
+  - we touch `OMG.State` only when the in-flight exit finalizes
   - if some invalid IFE or piggyback runs unchallenged for too long, it should be a prompt to exit (ala `:unchallenged_exit` above)

 **[Diagram](https://docs.google.com/drawings/d/1UaAMZTJBbikTM0eFSbNM7ZVgi1HZrLTfwYCUvHGUaW0/edit?usp=sharing)** illustrates the flows described below (with the addition of handling on the Child Chain Server side for comparison).